uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

-# Chatterbots and the Turing test - will be subsumed by rule based systems section
+# Chatterbots and the Turing test - will be subsumed by new sections

 {image file-path="img/chapters/computer-studying-turing-test.png" alt="The computer is reading a book titled 'Talk like a human'"}